Equilibrium transport with time-inconsistent costs: Introduction

 The rest of the paper is organized as follows.
-We introduce the notation and bi-causal OT in Sections \ref{sec:notation} and \ref{sec:bic}.
-Section \ref{sec:ti} presents equilibrium transport and characterization with extended dynamic programming principle.
-Section \ref{sec:model} introduces a new job market model with inertia measured by state dependence.
-Sections \ref{sec:exec} and \ref{sec:prof} apply the model to executive and academic job markets.
-Technical proofs are deferred to Appendix \ref{sec:append}.
-Appendix \ref{sec:supp_figs} gives some supplementary Tables and Figures.
+We introduce the usual weak topology and bicausal OT in Sections \ref{sec:notation} and \ref{sec:bic}.
+Section \ref{sec:ti} presents motivations for equilibrium transport and characterization in the discrete case.
+Section \ref{sec:semi} considers the semi-discrete and Markovian case.
+Section \ref{sec:params} presents the continuous and non-Markovian case.
+Section \ref{sec:illustrate} gives three illustrative examples.
+Section \ref{sec:Roberts} revisits Roberts' law and reviews two main approaches in the literature on wage dispersion.
+Sections \ref{sec:reduced_jobm} and \ref{sec:struct_jobm} develop two models to analyze state dependence in job markets.
+Technical proofs are deferred to Section \ref{sec:proofs} in the e-companion.
+Sections \ref{sec:supp_exec} and \ref{sec:supp_acad} provide details of the numerical implementation.
+The Python code is available at: \url{https://github.com/hanbingyan/equitrans}.